marcelvenema/lab-playground/README.md

 Copy the SSH key to the Lab Playground Server and Lab Core Services Server: `ssh-copy-id ansible@<ip address Lab Playground Server>` and `ssh-copy-id ansible@<ip address Lab Core Services Server>`.<br/>

 Configure Git: `git config --global user.name "<GitHub username>"` and `git config --global user.email "<GitHub email>"`.<br/>
-Copy the public key from the Ansible Development Server and add it to GitHub/GitLab settings: `nano ~/.ssh/id_ed25519.pub` and copy the key, paste it to Github website User Profile - Settings - SSH and GPG keys. <br/>
 Test Git connection: `ssh -T git@github.com`<br/>
 It is now a good idea to create a snapshot of all the virtual machines so you can revert to the initial state if something goes wrong or you want to start over or try a new project.<br/>